improbable-eng/grpc-web/ts/docs/transport.md

 You can specify the transport that you want to use for a specific invocation through the `transport` property in the [`client`](client.md), [`invoke`](invoke.md) and [`unary`](unary.md) function options.

+If a transport is not specified then a grpc-web-client will use the specified default transport which can be set via `grpc.setDefaultTransport`.
+By default an `HttpTransport` is used; this transport is configured to not send credentials (cookies) to cross-origin resources.

-If a transport is not specified then a grpc-web-client will fall back to a DefaultHttpTransport which works across the vast majority of browsers with some limitations.
+will fall back to a DefaultHttpTransport which works across the vast majority of browsers with some limitations.
 See [Available Transports](#available-transports)

 ### Automatic HTTP Transport Detection